eebange/used-cars-data-analysis-hadoop-hiveql/Documentation/reproduction-tutorial-ETL-HADOOP.md

 **hdfs dfs -ls -h /user/username/used_cars_raw**

-# Step 6: Creating the Raw Hive Table (with OpenCSVSerde)
+# Step 6: Creating the Raw Data Hive Table

 Although the raw dataset came separated by commas, making it a CSV, the records themselves had commas, quotes, list text, and symbols in them.
-Because of this, HIVE would automatically misalign the data (having strings in columns that should be int, and vice versa)
+Because of this, reading the files in HIVE misaligns data (having strings in columns that should be int, and vice versa)

-In order to mitigate this, we are doing 2 important things:
+To mitigate this, we are doing 2 important things:
-1. Format every column as a **STRING**
+1. Format every column as a **STRING** in the raw table we create
-2. Register the file in HIVE as an external table in HDFS **/user/eebange/used_cars_raw** to avoid accidentally dropping our tables, which would delete the source data.
-Doing this adds a level of security for the data
+2. Register the file in HIVE as an external table in HDFS **/user/eebange/used_cars_raw** to avoid accidentally dropping our tables when we make edits.
+Doing this adds a level of security and helps avoid deleting or editing the raw data file

 _note: we are not cleaning the data yet, this is simply to upload the dataset and create a raw dataset inside HIVE_

 ## Use your database